oracle/terraform-provider-oci/website/docs/d/devops_build_pipeline_stages.html.markdown

 * `is_pass_all_parameters_enabled` - A boolean flag that specifies whether all the parameters must be passed when the deployment is triggered.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
 * `primary_build_source` - Name of the build source where the build_spec.yml file is located.
 If not specified, then the first entry in the build source collection is chosen as primary build source.
+* `private_access_config` - Specifies the configuration needed when the target Oracle Cloud Infrastructure resource, i.e., OKE cluster, resides in customer's private network.
+	* `network_channel_type` - Network channel type.
+	* `nsg_ids` - An array of network security group OCIDs.
+	* `subnet_id` - The OCID of the subnet where VNIC resources will be created for private endpoint.
 * `project_id` - The OCID of the DevOps project.
 * `stage_execution_timeout_in_seconds` - Timeout for the build stage execution.
 Specify value in seconds.
 * `state` - The current state of the stage.